 LinkedIn is the most popular platform for professionals.
 The tone is more formal and even the most active accounts don’t usually post more than once a day.
 At the LinkedIn party, incessant sharing is a turn off.
 And it can cost you followers!

 Rule #3: Don’t Talk About Yourself All The Time

-No one wants to be talked “at”.
+This kind of behaviour is obnoxious.
 And on social media, getting out of a boorish conversation is as easy as clicking “unfollow”.

 Rule #4: Don’t Seem Desperate

-“Please like me!” \ “Please share this!” \ “Please follow me!
+“Please like us!” / “Please share this!” / “Please follow us!

 Instead of desperately asking people to like you on social media, focus on making yourself likeable!